redbadger/crux/docs/src/part-1/basic_app.md

 You can find the full code for this part of the guide [here](https://github.com/redbadger/crux/blob/master/examples/simple_counter/shared/src/app.rs)
 ```

-In the last chapter, we start with the main type
+In the last chapter, we started with the main type

 ```rust,noplayground
 #[derive(Default)]